-- A. General: - 1.
-An attending burn surgeon is available for consultation and triage 24 hours per day.
-The Burn Surgeon Attending should determine whether the patient can be managed in their current setting, as an outpatient, or whether the patient requires inpatient admission to the Burn Center, and to what status.

-Burn Admission & Discharge Criteria

-VANDERBILT VUNIVERSITY
+A. General:

-- 2. If the attending burn surgeon determines that the patient may be cared for in the outpatient setting, they should be given instructions for care and the Vanderbilt Transfer Center will arrange a Burn Clinic appointment. - 3.
-When the Burn Center census is at maximum, patients may be admitted/ transferred to another ICU or to a med/surg care unit to accommodate other burn service patients or a new acute burn service admission. - a.
+- 1. An attending burn surgeon is available for consultation and triage 24 hours per day.
+The Burn Surgeon Attending should determine whether the patient can be managed in their current setting, as an outpatient, or whether the patient requires inpatient admission to the Burn Center. - 2.
+If the attending burn surgeon determines that the patient may be cared for in the outpatient setting, they should be given instructions for care and the Vanderbilt Transfer Center will arrange a Burn Clinic appointment. - 3.
+When the Burn Center census is at maximum, patients may be admitted/ transferred to another ICU or to a med/surg care unit to accommodate other burn service patients or a new acute burn service admission. - When a patient's primary diagnosis is burn, the burn service will be the primary service admitting the patient.
 The Burn Service should remain the primary service in all burn patient when possible.
-When this is not possible, the burn service will follow closely to manage the care the patient requires. - B. Admission from Other Facilities: - 1.
-The Burn Surgeon Attending should be notified of all patients from outside referring facilities through the Vanderbilt Transfer Center. - 2.
-The Vanderbilt Transfer Center should ask the referring provider to send encrypted photos which will be sent to the Burn Surgeon Attending through their Vanderbilt e-mail account.
-However, this is not necessary if it will slow down or inhibit patient care in any way. - 3.
-The Burn Center should ask if the referring facility has a copy of the Vanderbilt Burn Center Transfer Checklist (see below) to be documented and sent with the patient upon transfer. - a.
-If the referring facility does not have the checklist, the Vanderbilt Transfer Center can fax the Transfer Checklist to the referring facility to be documented and sent with the patient upon transfer. - C. Admission from the ED: - 1.
-The Burn team should be notified according to the Burn Alert Protocol (see below). - a.
+When this is not possible, the burn service will follow closely to manage the care the patient requires. - b.
+For patients requiring intensive care, the Surgical ICU is the first choice for overflow admission

+B. Admission from Other Facilities:

+- 1. The Burn Surgeon Attending should be notified of all patients from outside referring facilities through the Vanderbilt Transfer Center. - 2.
+The Vanderbilt Transfer Center should ask the referring provider to send encrypted photos which will be sent to the Burn Surgeon Attending through their VUMC e-mail account.
+However, this is not necessary if it will slow down or inhibit patient care..

+C. Admission from the ED:

+- 1. The Burn team should be notified according to the Burn Alert Protocol (see below). - a.
 The patient should be evaluated by a Burn Provider to determine appropriate level of treatment. - i.
+Patients with burn injuries that do not require admission to the hospital may be cared for by the Emergency Department Physician and Nursing team in consultation with the Burn team.

+D. Admission from the Burn Clinic:

+1. A decision to admit a patient from the clinic should be done in collaboration with the Burn Clinic Provider and the Burn Surgeon Attending on call.
+The on-call Burn

+MEDICAL CENTER

-Patients with burn injuries that do not require admission to the hospital may be cared for by the Emergency Department Physician and Nursing team in consultation with the Burn team. - D. Admission from the Burn Clinic: - A decision to admit a patient from the clinic should be done in collaboration with the Burn Clinic Provider and the Burn Surgeon Attending on call.
-The on-call Burn Resident will complete the admission orders, history & physical and the Lund and Browder. - E. ICU Admissions: - All adult patients with burns ≥20% TBSA - All pediatric patients with burns ≥15% TBSA - All intubated patients - Any patient requiring close monitoring of extremity perfusion (e.g. fullthickness circumferential burns requiring q1hr neurovascular exams) - Any patient requiring ICU level for respiratory monitoring, including patients with concerns for smoke inhalation. - Any hemodynamically abnormal patient (shock, cardiacarrythmias) - High-voltage Electrical Injury
+Resident will complete the admission orders, history & physical and the Lund and Browder.
+See Appendix for the Burn Clinic Admission Algorithm.

+E. ICU Admissions:

+- All adult patients with burns ≥20% TBSA - All pediatric patients with burns ≥15% TBSA (PICU at Children's hospital) - All intubated patients - Any patient requiring close monitoring of extremity perfusion (e.g. fullthickness circumferential burns requiring q1hr neurovascular exams) - Any patient requiring ICU level for respiratory monitoring, including some patients with concerns for smoke inhalation. - Any hemodynamically abnormal patient (shock, cardiacarrythmias) - High-voltage Electrical Injury - Other patients at the discretion of the burn surgeon or intensivist
-VANDERBILT 🚺 UNIVERSITY

-- Other patients at the discretion of the burn surgeon or intensivist - F. Stepdown Admission - Any patient with: - Adult patient with burns < 20% TBSA requiring admission - Pediatric patients with burns <15% TBSA requiring admission - o Infected burns - Concern for non-accidental trauma - Uncontrolled pain - Patients who lost their home due to fire of those with no safe place to discharge to - Patients requiring initiation of rehabilitative therapy, or those unableto perform stretches - Patients with medical comorbidities that will significantly alter theirability to recover from a burn injury - Social stressors related to their injury that require additionalpsychiatric or social work support - Other patients at the burn surgeon's discretion
+F. Stepdown Admission

+- Any patient with: - Adult patient with burns < 20% TBSA requiring admission - o Pediatric patients with burns <15% TBSA requiring admission - Infected burns - o Concern for non-accidental trauma - Uncontrolled pain - Housing instability - Patients requiring initiation of rehabilitative therapy, or those unableto perform stretches - Patients with medical comorbidities that will significantly alter theirability to recover from a burn injury - Social stressors related to their injury that require additional psychiatric or social work support - Other patients at the burn surgeon's discretion